jeraldconstantino/pili-balita/README.md

 ```
 $ pip install -r requirements.txt
 ```
-6. [set up for URL request]
+4. [set up for URL request is not yet available]
-7. Run the App.
+5. Run the App.

 > **NOTE:** variables and other parameters are written in Filipino language because the App is designed as part of our research during the Filipino course.
 Sooner, if I have a free time, I will translate it in English.